PyTorch tensor inference#

 autovideosink

-Below is a graph showing how the object_detect
+Below is a graph showing how the object_detect bin will be built.

 object_detect internal pipeline:

-By default, preprocessing will include color conversion to RGB
+By default, preprocessing will include color conversion to RGB,

-if it can be obtained from the model’s
+resizing to resize_size if it can be obtained from the model’s

-preprocessing information, and rescaling to [0.0, 1.0]
+preprocessing information, and rescaling to [0.0, 1.0].
+If the model

 requires additional operations during preprocessing, it can be described